jpaone/Home_Lab/README.md

-# Homelab Infrastructure
+# Homelab

-This repository documents my personal homelab environment and the systems I use to practice IT support, systems administration, networking, monitoring, self-hosting, and security concepts.
-The homelab gives me a practical environment to build real services, troubleshoot failures, test configurations, and document repeatable technical processes.

-The environment includes a mix of Linux servers, Docker containers, Synology NAS storage, network services, monitoring tools, remote access, backups, and self-hosted applications.
-While this is a personal lab, the work mirrors many of the same responsibilities found in professional IT environments: maintaining services, managing access, monitoring system health, documenting changes, and resolving issues when things break.

-## Areas Covered
+This repo is my attempt to finally document my homelab in a more organized way.

+I’ve been building pieces of this environment over the last few years — sometimes to learn something specific, sometimes to solve a real problem at home, and sometimes just because I wanted to see if I could get something working.
+At some point I realized that the actual value was not just in having the services running, but in being able to explain what I built, why I built it, how it works, and what I learned along the way.

+So this repository is a bit of a “going back and writing it down” project.

+The goal is not to present a perfect enterprise environment.
+This is a real homelab, which means some things were built cleanly, some things were figured out through trial and error, and a few things probably changed three times before landing where they are now.
+I want this repo to capture that process honestly: the setup, the decisions, the mistakes, the fixes, and the improvements over time.

+## What this homelab includes

+This environment includes a mix of:

 - Linux server administration
 - Docker and Docker Compose
-- Self-hosted applications and services
+- Portainer-managed services
 - Synology NAS storage and backup planning
-- DNS filtering and troubleshooting with Pi-hole
+- Pi-hole DNS filtering
+- Tailscale remote access
-- Monitoring with Prometheus, Grafana, Loki, and exporters
+- Prometheus, Grafana, Loki, and related monitoring tools
-- Log collection and troubleshooting workflows
-- Remote access using Tailscale
+- Immich for self-hosted photo backup
-- Local AI services using Ollama and Open-WebUI
+- Ollama and Open-WebUI for local AI testing
-- Photo backup and management using Immich
-- Network troubleshooting and service availability
+- General networking, troubleshooting, and service maintenance
-- Documentation of configurations, decisions, and lessons learned

-## Purpose

-I use this homelab as a hands-on learning and testing environment.
-It helps me strengthen practical skills across infrastructure, networking, cloud-adjacent services, endpoint support, monitoring, and security.
-This repository is meant to show not just what tools I have used, but how I think through setup, troubleshooting, documentation, and long-term maintainability.
+## Why I’m documenting it

+I started this repo because I realized I did not have a great way to show the hands-on work I’ve been doing outside of certifications and formal training.
+A lot of my learning has come from building real systems, breaking things, fixing them, and then improving the setup afterward.

+This documentation is meant to show the practical side of that work:

+- What I built
+- Why I made certain choices
+- How services are connected
+- What problems came up
+- How I troubleshot them
+- What I would improve next

-## Privacy and Sanitization
+## Note

-Some details in this repository have been generalized or removed before publishing, including internal IP addresses, usernames, hostnames, family information, tokens, secrets, and screenshots containing account-specific details.
-The goal is to document the technical architecture and troubleshooting process without exposing sensitive personal or network information.
+Some details may be generalized or removed before publishing, including usernames, internal hostnames, IP addresses, screenshots, tokens, passwords, and anything else that should not be public.
+The goal is to document the technical work without exposing sensitive information.